 Our Synopsis

-We think about our incredibly diverse student population in everything that we do, constantly working so that our entire institution and its' practices reflect our values.
-In housing preferences we are intentional about building space for our LGBTQ students to be comfortable and we offer an LGBTQ Cultural Center where our LGBTQ students can live during their 4 years on campus.
-We have gender neutral restrooms in our residence halls, academic, and administrative buildings.
-Housing is not segregated by gender, and students can opt into same-gender or multi-gender halls, with emphasis on LGBTQ affirming or sexually/gender diverse living space if requested.
-We offer and perform gender and sexuality trainings for student groups, faculty, staff, and community partners regularly.
-We have 2 LGBTQ student organizations: QTPoCC and Common Ground.
-They meet in the Gender & Sexuality Center, an open space for LGBTQ students to gather.
-The GSC hosts our gender affirming clothing closet, sponsored by Common Ground.
-We have an incredibly easy name change process with no legal name change requirement, help students pursue transition whether legally or though medical means, and much more with the help of our campus LGBTQ Advisor.
-Additionally we host annual events and ones that address current issues for our LGBTQ community, a full month of LGBTQ history programming, Pride Month programming, and intersectional programming to address the multiple identities held by so many of our students.
+We think about our incredibly diverse student population in everything that we do, constantly working so that our entire institution & its' practices reflect our values.
+We offer an LGBTQ Cultural Center where LGBTQ students can live & learn.
+We have gender inclusive restrooms in our residence halls, academic, & administrative buildings.
+Students can opt into same-gender or multi-gender housing, with emphasis on LGBTQ affirming or sexually/gender diverse living space.
+We offer and perform gender & sexuality trainings for student groups, faculty, & staff regularly.
+We have 2 student organizations: QTPoCC & Common Ground.
+They meet in the Gender & Sexuality Center, an open space for LGBTQ students to meet.
+The GSC hosts our free gender affirming clothing closet, sponsored by Common Ground.
+We have an incredibly easy name change process.
+We host annual events that address current issues for our community, a full month of LGBTQ history programming, & intersectional programming to address the multiple identities held by our students.
+We have counseling staff that are certified in treating LGBTQ+ patients with concerns related to their gender & sexual identities and host a LGBTQ+ support group.
+We also work closely with local providers & our health center to provide comprehensive access to LGBTQ+ focused medical care for our students to the best of our ability.
+Everyday we are working & listening to our population in order to expand access and champion equity.

 Featured Quotes